 - 2. If more of these people were focused on doing God's will, what could have been different? - 3.
-How could you apply our Shared Commitment to Holy Week and would the outcome be different?
+Apply our Shared Commitment to each character (above) in Holy Week.
+How would the outcome be different?

 You could also use in this session, 'Crucifixion Polyptych' by Francis Hoyland, from the Methodist art collection (this image may be reproduced for use in your church/group but not given to people to take away) (c) TMCP. (see right)